abzh423/Anchor/README.md

 The executable will now be located in the `bin` folder for you to run.
 It is recommended that you create a test folder and copy this executable to there so the server does not create a bunch of directories during startup within the source folder.

+## Compatibility

+Please note that this is not meant to be a drop-in replacement for existing servers.
+All data storage formats have been modified from the standard Bukkit/Spigot format into a much more clean and simple format.
+Since the world storage has also been changed, attempting to read region data from a Notchian server will result in an error.
+There will eventually be a conversion tool available to convert (most) data from previous servers into our format, but since this server is still not entirely functional, that will be a release for a later time.

 ## Credit

 The goal was to create this Minecraft server implementation from scratch, but it became clear that this was not going to happen by myself.
 I would like to give a big thanks to Tnze, the creator of the [go-mc](https://github.com/Tnze/go-mc) package, for their work on the amazing utilities for interacting with the Minecraft protocol.